deepset-ai/haystack-home/content/blog/langfuse-integration/index.md

 cookbook: langfuse_integration.ipynb
 ---

 Getting your LLM application into production is a huge milestone, but that's only the beginning.
-It's critical to monitor how your pipeline is performing in the real world.
+It's critical to monitor how your pipeline is performing in the real world so you can keep improving performance and cost, and proactively address any issues that might arise.

 With the new [Haystack Langfuse integration](https://haystack.deepset.ai/integrations/langfuse), it's now easier than ever to have visibility into your pipelines.
 In this post, we'll explain more about Langfuse, and demonstrate how to trace an end to end request to a Haystack pipeline.

 ### What is Langfuse?